- Created on Thursday, 17 November 2011 09:10

 About Continental Tire the Americas

 Based in Fort Mill, S.C., Continental Tire the Americas, LLC manufactures and distributes a complete premium line of passenger, light truck and commercial tires for original equipment and replacement markets.
-Our ultra-high performance tires include award-winning technologies that focus on safety, help save money and reduce CO2 emissions.
-The ProContact EcoPlus and CrossContact LX20 were also awarded a Consumer’s Digest Best Buy award in 2012.
+Our ultra-high, performance tires include award-winning technologies that focus on safety, help save money, and reduce CO2 emissions.
 Continental’s premium products are available at leading independent tire dealers, car dealers, and mass retail companies across North America.
-Continental Tire is a proud supporter of the GRAND-AM Road Racing Series, ALMS, Major League Soccer (MLS), West Coast Customs, the Las Vegas Invitational and Las Vegas Classic, Wendy’s 3 Tour Challenge, Chris Rado, Lingenfelter Performance Engineering, NSCAA, Petty’s Garage, UNC Athletics, and Duke Athletics.
+Continental Tire is a proud supporter of IMSA, Major League Soccer (MLS), West Coast Customs, Lingenfelter Performance Engineering, and Petty’s Garage.

 PLT Communications Coordinator